 One plastic item we did buy was reusable replacement lids for our mason jars.
 I know…that’s plastic.
 I find that they seal quite well, especially for liquids, and they last a long time.
 We’ve had some lids already for years and years.
 We anticipate having our lids for decades.

 They are a little more convenient than the regular lids, which have a lid and rim.
 The typical mason jar lids can be fussy to remove from jars you open frequently and the plastic lids help us keep up our sustainable lifestyle stress-free.

 They look like this.
 We get ours at local farm stores or hardware stores in the canning section.

 Silicone Sandwich Bags

-A few years ago, I ordered 2 sets of silicone bags from Full Circle.
-I have two sandwich-sized bags and a handful of their tiny snack pouches.
+A few years ago, I ordered 2 sets of silicone bags.
+I have two sandwich-sized bags and a handful of tiny snack pouches.

 These are sturdier than beeswax pouches and waterproof!
 We even bring these when we’re traveling.

-You can freeze silicone bags or even heat them up, so these are one of the best replacements for ziploc bags and plastic wrap out there!
+You can freeze silicone bags, microwave them, and even wash them in the dishwasher!
+They are one of the best replacements for ziploc bags and plastic wrap out there!

 Reusable Cloth Bags

 These fabric bags are really just like plastic sandwich bags made out of cloth.
 They’re perfect for storing dry foods like popcorn, nuts, and PB & J.